There is a good chance MPLX LP (MPLX) will undergo another restructuring. - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of MPLX by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 105.19 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 31.19.
+We take a closer look at MPLX’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 107.51 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 31.88.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.70 and its Current Ratio is at 0.70.
 In the meantime, Its Debt-to-Equity ratio is 1.84 whereas as Long-Term Debt/Eq ratio is at 1.75.

 Upgrades & Downgrades